 The downward spiral of negative magical thinking begins with the belief in spirit apparitions like God.
-Once you place belief in an imaginary friend over logic and rational thinking, then you can accept almost anything.
+Once you place faith in an imaginary friend over logic and rational thought, then you can accept almost anything.

 Your level of exposure to negative programming determines the level of indoctrination.
 The more you expose yourself, the more susceptible you are to the influence of those to control the programming.

 Different Categories of Western Religion Devotees